fluxcd/flux/docs/helm-operator/references/helmrelease-custom-resource.md

 chart.
 This is as you would put in a `values.yaml` file, but inlined into the structure of the resource.
 See below for examples.

+<a name="why-repo-urls">**Why use URLs to refer to repositories, rather than names?**</a> [^](#cite-why-repo-urls)

+A `HelmRelease` must be able to stand on its own.
+If we used names in the spec, which were resolved to URLs elsewhere (e.g., in a `repositories.yaml` supplied to the operator), it would be possible to change the meaning of a `HelmRelease` without altering it.
+This is undesirable because it makes it hard to specify exactly what you want, in the one place; or to read exactly what is being specified, in the one place.
+In other words, it's better to be explicit.

-### Using a chart from a Git repo instead of a Helm repo
+## Using a chart from a Git repo instead of a Helm repo

 You can refer to a chart from a _git_ repo, rather than a chart repo, with a `chart:` section like this: